nobejs/docs/blog/2021-10-09-what-is-a-story.md

 ---
-slug: pahr-strategy
+slug: what-is-a-story
-title: PAHR Strategy
+title: what-is-a-story
 authors: rajiv
-tags: [concepts, philosophy]
+tags: [concepts]
 ---

-PAHR is an execution strategy for a story.
+This is the summary of a very long blog post,

 <!--truncate-->